varunshaw027/Marketing-Campaign-Performance-Analysis/README.md

 ## 📌 Project Overview
 This project focuses on analyzing customer data to identify distinct segments based on behavior and engagement patterns.

+## 💡 Business Problem
+The company wants to understand which marketing channels perform best in terms of cost efficiency and engagement, and whether budget allocation should be optimized.

 ---

 ## 🎯 Objectives